Studies come out every month about nutrition. But, what do you really know about nutritional facts?

 Not all Cholesterol is the Same

-Contrary to what some information says, not all cholesterol is bad for you.
+Contrary to what some information says, not all cholesterol is bad for you, per the CDC.

 Bottom Line: Increase HDL cholesterol and lower LDL cholesterol.